Galija: Comeback and renewed popularity (2005–present)

-In 2005, the band returned to the scene with the album Dobro jutro, to sam ja (Good Morning, It's Me).
+The band's comeback album Dobro jutro, to sam ja (Good Morning, It's Me) was released in 2005.
 With Predrag Milosavljević returning to the band, the album also featured, alongside Milosavljević brothers, Boban Pavlović (drums), Dragutin Jakovljević (guitar), Slaviša Pavlović (bass guitar) and Jan Vrba (keyboards).
-The album featured keyboardist Laza Ristovski and singers Aleksandra Kovač and Kristina Kovač as guests.
-The following year, PGP-RTS released a best of compilation Najveći hitovi (Greatest Hits), featuring digitally remastered eighteen tracks spanning the band's whole career.
+The album was produced by Predrag Milosavljević and Jakovljević, and featured keyboardist Laza Ristovski and singers Aleksandra Kovač and Kristina Kovač as guests.
+The following year, keyboardist Ivan Ilić became the band's new member, and PGP-RTS released a best of compilation Najveći hitovi (Greatest Hits), featuring digitally remastered eighteen tracks spanning the band's whole career.
 The band's new guitarist Miloš Krstić debuted on Galija's performance at the 2008 Belgrade Beer Fest.
 In 2009, to celebrate 30 years since the release of their debut album, the band released the box set Oženiše me muzikom (They Got Me Married to Music), featuring a double compilation album entitled Zapisi sa vinila (Recordings from Vinyl), consisting of 33 tracks recorded during 1979–1996 period, and a DVD entitled Kamera kao svedok (Camera as a Witness), with 19 videos the band had recorded during the same period.
+In 2010, keyboardist Goran Antović became a new member of the group.

 In October 2010, the band released the studio album, Mesto pored prozora (A Seat by the Window).
 The album title was selected by fans out of four suggestions via e-mail poll.
 Videos for the songs "Zločin i kazna" ("Crime and Punishment"), which featured actor Srđan Todorović, and "Čuvam ti mesto pored prozora" ("I'm Keeping a Seat by the Window for You") were directed by comics artist and animated film director Aleksa Gajić.
 The song "Ne bolujem ja" ("I'm Not Blue") featured veteran jazz bassist Miša Blam as guest.
 In May 2011, Galija performed in Sarajevo's club Sloga, twenty years since their last concert in the city and for the first time since the end of the Bosnian War.
-The band celebrated 35 years of work with two concerts in Sava Centar, on 22 and 23 October 2011.
-The setlist consisted mostly of the band's ballads in new arrangements, and the concerts featured numerous guests: the band's former member Jean Jacques Roskam, traditional music singer Biljana Krstić, rock musician Kiki Lesendrić, pop musician Vlado Georgiev, actors Goran Sultanović, Sloboda Mićalović and Vuk Kostić, and TV host Ivan Ivanović.
+The band celebrated 35 years of work with the tour entitled Galija još uvek sanja (Galija Is Still Dreaming), which included two concerts in Belgrade's Sava Centar, on 22 and 23 October 2011.
+The setlist for two concerts consisted mostly of the band's ballads in new arrangements, and the concerts featured numerous guests: the band's former member Jean Jacques Roskam, traditional music singer Biljana Krstić, rock musician Kiki Lesendrić, pop musician Vlado Georgiev, actors Goran Sultanović, Sloboda Mićalović and Vuk Kostić, and TV host Ivan Ivanović.